Alessandro Pio Riccio

-Career
+Club career

 Riccio started playing football at Sport Village, in Qualiano.
 In 2016, Riccio moved to Juventus.
 In the 2016–17 season, Riccio won the league with the under-15s.
 On 28 October 2020, Andrea Pirlo called up Riccio for a match against Barcelona.
 On 15 September 2021, Riccio made his debut for Juventus U23 in a 3–2 Coppa Italia Serie C win against Feralpisalò.
 On 31 October, during a match against Südtirol, he injured his zygomatic bone.
 His first match after this injury came on 18 December, in a 2–1 win against Legnago.
-On 17 February 2022, Riccio scored his first goal in his career with an header from a corner kick in a match eventually won 4–0 against Piacenza.
+On 17 February 2022, Riccio scored his first goal in his career with a header from a corner kick in a match eventually won 4–0 against Piacenza.
 On 29 April, he extended his contract at Juventus until 2024.

+On 31 August 2023, Riccio renewed his contract with the club until 2025, and subsequently joined Serie B side Modena on a season-long loan.

+On 28 August 2024, Riccio signed a three-year contract with Sampdoria in Serie B.

 International career

-Riccio represented Italy internationally at under-15, under-16, under-17, under-18.
+Riccio represented Italy internationally at under-15, under-16, under-17, under-18 and under-20 level.

 He was called up the 2019 UEFA European Under-17 Championship losing 4–2 the final against Netherlands.
 He was also called up for the 2019 FIFA U-17 World Cup, where Italy were eliminated against Brazil in the quarter-finals.